scottzach1/Project-Beans/project_requirement/project-requirement.md

 ### 3.2 Functions (can start)

-***Original Instructions***

-> This is typically the longest subsection in the document.
-List up to
-> fifty use cases (in order of priority for development), and for at
-> least top ten focal use cases, write a short goal statement and use
-> case body (up to seven pages).
-Identify the use cases that comprise a
-> minimum viable product.

 #### 3.2.1 Use Cases

 These are not that many unique uses for this project, as this is